cert-manager/website/content/docs/usage/ingress.md

   configure `spec.privateKey.rotationPolicy` field to set the rotation policy of the private key for a Certificate.
   Valid values are `Never` and `Always`.
 If unset a rotation policy `Never` will be used.

+## Generate multiple certificates with multiple ingresses

+If you need to generate certificates from multiple ingresses make sure it has the issuer annotation.
+Besides the annotation, it is necessary that each ingress possess a unique `tls.secretName`

 ## Optional Configuration